 In July Cheyenne Frontier Days recaptures the city's Wild West heritage with horse races, parades, nightly entertainment and what is claimed to be the world's largest outdoor rodeo.

-ShoppingFrontier Mall, 1400 Dell Range Blvd., has more than 75 stores including Dillard's, JCPenney and Sears.
+ShoppingFrontier Mall, 1400 Dell Range Blvd., has more than 75 stores including Dillard's and JCPenney.